School of Humanities, Religion & Philosophy

-Anthony Smart is Lecturer in Ancient and Medieval History at York St John University.
-He was a Visiting Lecturer in the academic year 2012-2013, and joined the team as a full member of academic staff in September 2013.
-He studied previously at the University of York, specializing in the writings and manuscripts of Archbishop Wulfstan (d.
+I am Lecturer in Ancient and Medieval History at York St John University.
+I was a Visiting Lecturer in the academic year 2012-2013, and joined the team as a full member of academic staff in September 2013.
+I studied previously at the University of York, specializing in the writings and manuscripts of Archbishop Wulfstan (d.
 1023).

 Publications and Papers